-‘Hair,’ ‘Everwood’ actor Treat Williams killed in Vermont motorcycle crash
+‘Hair,’ ‘Everwood’ actor Treat Williams dies after Vermont motorcycle crash

 “I’m just devastated.
 He was the nicest guy.
 He was so talented,” McPherson told People magazine.

 “He was an actor’s actor,” McPherson said.
 “Filmmakers loved him.
-He’s been the heart of the Hollywood since the late 1970s.”
+He’s been the heart of … Hollywood since the late 1970s.”

 The Connecticut-born Williams made his movie debut in 1975 as a police officer in the movie “Deadly Hero” and went on to appear in more than 120 TV and film roles, including the movies “The Eagle Has Landed,” “Prince of the City” and “Once Upon a Time in America.”